necolas/generator-jsmodule/README.md

 Run `npm test` to trigger the tests.

 The client-side JS module uses a local installation of Karma.
-If you install Karma globally, then this is an easy way to automatch your tests during
+If you also install Karma globally, then you can easily autowatch your tests during
 development:

 ```